-NOW, THEREFORE BE IT RESOLVED, the Pima County Board of Supervisors: directs that:
+NOW, THEREFORE BE IT RESOLVED the Pima County Board of Supervisors directs the County Administrator and staff to develop and submit comments on the proposed rule that would redefine "waters of the U.S." and

-- 1. County staff shall develop and submit comments on the proposed rule that would re-codify the previous definition of "waters of the U.S.;" and - 2.
-Pima County, in its comments on the proposed rule, will the urge the EPA and Corps to maintain the definition for "waters of the U.S." that would retain protections for headwaters, wetlands and intermittent and ephemeral streams according to the 2015 "Clean Water Rule."
+IT IS FURTHER RESOLVED that Pima County, in its comments on the proposed rule, will the urge the EPA and Corps to maintain the definition for "waters of the U.S." that would retain protections for headwaters, wetlands and intermittent and ephemeral streams according to the 2015 "Clean Water Rule."

-Passed, adopted and approved, this 21 day of August, 2017.
+Passed, adopted and approved, this 18 day of December, 2018.